Creating Drillable Reports¶

 Creating Drillable Reports is basically a way of providing similar functionality to the Data Explorer, within a report.
 A drillable report, therefore, shows dynamically drillable data, while the report refreshes and updates accordingly.

-A drillable report can be customised to prevent drilling on certain cells and drilling behavior can be customized.
-For more advanced reporting techniques, there are some technical details to be aware of, such as dealing with blank rows.
+A drillable report can be customised to prevent drilling on certain cells.
+Drilling behavior can also be customised.
+For more advanced reporting techniques, there are some technical details to be aware of, such as dealing with blank rows (see below).

 To demonstrate this functionality, we start by creating a simple view in the Cube Browser and send it to Excel.

 The Excel sheet created contains CMEMBER formulas on the axes.
-Double-clicking on Corporate reveals a number of child rows (as shown).
+Double-clicking on Corporate reveals a number of child rows (as shown in the figure below).